neoforged/Documentation/docs/networking/streamcodecs.md

 ### Holder Sets

 Tags or sets of holder wrapped registry objects can be sent using `holderSet`.
-This takes in a `ResourceKey` represent the registry the registry objects are in.
+This takes in a `ResourceKey` representing the registry the registry objects are in.

 ```java
 public static final StreamCodec<RegistryFriendlyByteBuf, HolderSet<Item>> HOLDER_SET_STREAM_CODEC =